stefanofa/awesome/README.md

 *   [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.

-*   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication library for TypeScript
+*   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework for TypeScript

 *   [stormkit-io/app-stormkit-io](https://github.com/stormkit-io/app-stormkit-io) - Stormkit is an all in one solution for Full Stack Javascript applications.